-The Health and Human Services Commission (HHSC) Rate Analysis for Acute Care Services develops reimbursement methodology rules for determining payment rates/fees for Medicaid Acute Care Services.
-HHSC Rate Analysis develops payment rates/fees in accordance with published rules and policy guidelines.
+The Health and Human Services Commission (HHSC) Provider Finance Department (PFD) for Acute Care Services develops reimbursement methodology rules for determining payment rates/fees for Medicaid Acute Care Services.
+HHSC PFD develops payment rates/fees in accordance with published rules and policy guidelines.

 The 87th Texas Legislature directed the Health and Human Services Commission (HHSC) to report federal COVID-19 funding from specific health care institutions, and certain costs those providers have spent related to COVID-19 public health emergency.
 HHSC has developed a monthly report to obtain the information required by Rider 143 (.pdf) (2022-23 General Appropriations Act, Senate Bill (S.B.)
 1, 87th Legislature, Regular Session, 2021 (Article II, HHSC, Rider 143) and S.B.
 809 (.pdf) (87th Legislature, Regular Session, 2021).

 View the HHSC created list of “frequently asked questions ” (FAQ) (.pdf) (Updated 03/18/2022) with the answers to common questions to assist providers in completing the report.